Interactions-Nexus/Nexus-Wiki/private.md

 ## 1. Prepare the Node

-[<mark style="background-color:blue;">Install ubuntu server 20.04 LTS</mark>](https://ubuntu.com/tutorials/install-ubuntu-server#1-overview) or distro of choice, install open-ssh server during the install and once the installation is complete, restart the node.
+[Install ubuntu server 20.04 LTS](https://ubuntu.com/tutorials/install-ubuntu-server#1-overview) or distro of choice, install open-ssh server during the install and once the installation is complete, restart the node.
 SSH into the node and follow the below commands.
 Copy the commands and paste it in the terminal using keys CTRL+SHIFT+v

 Update and upgrade the node: